 Exploring the design DNA of the museum This event is now finished

-This talk brings together designers at the vanguard of technology, design and innovation who are thinking about how design can help people lead fuller, healthier and more rewarding lives into old age.
+As our population ages rapidly, this talk brings together designers at the vanguard of technology, design and innovation that are thinking about producing new design that can help people lead fuller, healthier and more rewarding lives into old age.

 These designers are featured in in NEW OLD at the Design Museum from the 12 January to 23 February 2017.
 The exhibition asks whether designers are ready to meet the challenge of a rapidly ageing society.
 Hosted and chaired by exhibition curator Jeremy Myerson and Helen Hamlyn Professor of Design at the Royal College of Art.